Canadian and US Immigration Law

 The PNP is divided into two main streams, Express Entry, and non-Express Entry.
 Express Entry is a federal system that manages applications for the Federal Skilled Worker Program, the Federal Skilled Trades Program, and the Canadian Experience Class.
 If an applicant meets the criteria of a PNP stream that is aligned with Express Entry, they can create an Express Entry profile, making them eligible for provincial nomination.
 If an applicant receives confirmation of a provincial nomination, they will receive additional points in the Comprehensive Ranking System (CRS) and increase their chances of being approved to apply for Canadian permanent residence.
 Each province/territory has a limited number of nominations that can be issued under their PNP.

-As your Canadian immigration lawyer, Guberman // Appleby Immigration Lawyers is ready to walk you through the application process reducing unnecessary delays to processing times.
+As your Canadian immigration lawyer Guberman // Appleby Immigration Lawyers is ready to walk you through the application process.
 If you or your family member is interested in filing a Provincial Nominee Program application anywhere in Canada, contact us today.

 Provincial Nominee Program FAQ